kliem/KPartiteKClique/ALGORITHM.md

 We use the pivot selection strategy described in

-- Konc,J. and Janezic,D. An improved branch and bound algorithm for the maximum clique problem.
+- Konc,J. and Janežič,D. An improved branch and bound algorithm for the maximum clique problem.
 MATCH Commun.
 Math.
 Comput.
 Chem., 2007, 58, 569-590.

 *Select a vertex with minimal degree*